Skip to content

 // Run validation directly on an already-parsed object:

-import { validateManifest } from '@ikary/contract';
+import { validateManifest } from '@ikary/cell-contract';

 const result = validateManifest(unknownObject);